nancicardenas/FinalGroupProject/README.md

   - React to player, environment, and ghost echoes
   - Dog enemies will patrol certain points on the map
   - If the player is within a certain distance it will be alerted and start chasing player
+  - Human enemies patrol and are smarter than dog enemies
+  - Rabbits will run if you get too close, run and dive to catch and get a key!

 - **Multi-Life Strategy System**
   - Failure becomes part of the solution